Easy A sequel is in the works with "characters from the original" returning

 Is there going to be an Easy A sequel?

 Speaking to E!
-News, Aly revealed that the news of an Easy A sequel/spin-off movie was "semi-real".
+News in 2021, Aly revealed that the news of an Easy A sequel/spin-off movie was "semi-real".

 "There are talks that there might be a sequel," she confirmed to the outlet, adding: "It would be kind of like a new retelling but you'd see some of the characters from the original come back into the story."